TomPace101/nanopore_diffusion/new_notes.md

 _ISSUE_ the mesh locators don't match the case of the others For that matter, are there names consistent with corresponding attributes elsewhere?

-_TODO_ port the simulators used in the electrolyte analysis work They may be needed again soon.

-_ISSUE_ There's something weird in `request.py`.
-`_compile_file_list` uses attribute `taskname` which doesn't exist, but I've never gotten an error about this.
-`task_definition` says it will not return a task if the taskname is None, but doesn't do any such check.
-`assure_output_dirs` doesn't use the outputfiles property, because that property is supposed to return those of children as well.
-Now `confirm_inputfiles` does the same thing.
-Maybe we need a way to specify input/output files for this request alone, or this request with children.
-Probably need to test more with doit.

 _ISSUE_ Simultaneous requests may create a new directory for the temporary request input files.
 But cleanup won't remove this directory if that's the case.